GoogleCloudPlatform/solutions-builder/docs/components/gke.md

 ## Deployment

-In this Solutions Template, we use [`skaffold`](https://skaffold.dev/) to deploy for both backend microservices and frontend application.
+In this Solutions Builder, we use [`skaffold`](https://skaffold.dev/) to deploy for both backend microservices and frontend application.
 The same steps apply for deploying to GKE and Cloud Run.

 ### Initialize GKE cluster